Private Party (professional wrestling): All Elite Wrestling (2019–present)

+On the January 3, 2024 episode of Dynamite, Quen returned from his injury and Zay reverted back to being called "Isiah Kassidy", reuniting Private Party in the process.
+While they were defeated at WrestleDream by The Young Bucks for the AEW World Tag Team Championship, Kassidy and Quen were successful in the rematch at Fright Night Dynamite on October 30 to win the titles.
+They had previously agreed to split the team had they lost another match.
+Private Party held the titles for 84 days until they lost them on the January 22, 2025 episode of Dynamite to The Hurt Syndicate (Bobby Lashley and Shelton Benjamin).

 Impact Wrestling (2021)

 On January 19, 2021, Private Party made their Impact Wrestling debut, and defeated Chris Sabin and James Storm to earn a shot against The Good Brothers for the Impact World Tag Team Championship at No Surrender.
+At No Surrender on February 13, Private Party were unsuccessful.

 Personal lives

 Isiah Kassidy was born on July 10, 1997, in New York City.
 Marq Quen was born as DaQuentin Redden on April 12, 1994, also in New York City.